theredpea/theredpea.github.io/_posts/2023-03-01-translating-subtitle-merger-from-python-to-rust.markdown

 TODO Compare Python 2 and Python 3

 ##### Too lazy to be lazy
 The file object is iterable, but the `read_lines` Python function uses the `yield` keyword.
 In Python the `yield` keyword creates a generator.
 Generators can be iterated (because generators "implement the iterator protocol").
 So **`read_lines` is a "generator function"**; calling `read_lines` immediately returns a generator-iterator.
 The code in the generator function ["only runs when called by `next(g)` or `g.send(v)`, and execution is suspended when `yield` is encountered"](https://stackoverflow.com/a/45727729/1175496).
 When should you use a generator?
-Use a generator when ["you don't know if you are *going to need all results*, or where you *don't want to allocate the memory for all results* at the same time."](https://stackoverflow.com/a/102632/1175496) So maybe we only want to translate the first 5 lines  of dialog in our .srt files -- no need to read the entire file for that!
+[Use a generator when](https://stackoverflow.com/a/102632/1175496)  "you don't know if you are *going to need all results*, or where you *don't want to allocate the memory for all results* at the same time."
+So maybe we only want to translate the first 5 lines  of dialog in our .srt files -- no need to read the entire file for that!

 Does Rust have generators?
-Using the `yield` keyword technique in Rust requires using experimental/unstable features `#![feature(generators, generator_trait)]`.
+Using the `yield` keyword technique in Rust requires [experimental/unstable features](https://stackoverflow.com/a/30279122/1175496) `#![feature(generators, generator_trait)]`.
 Instead of using the experimental Rust `yield` keyword, you could explicitly [implement the Iterator protocol (i.e. define the `fn next($mut self)` function)](https://stackoverflow.com/questions/16421033/lazy-sequence-generation-in-rust).
-Our Rust function already has something that implements the Iterator protocol, so I won't worry about translating to an explicit "generator" in Rust (too advanced for me!)
+Our Rust function already returns `Lines<BufRead>` which  implements the Iterator protocol, so I won't implement the `Iterator` in Rust (already implemented), and I won't try to use in Rust with the `yield` keyword (too advanced for me!)

 Instead I'll consider these Python alternatives to the existing `read_lines` "generator function"